AdobeDocs/campaign-standard.en/help/designing/using/about-email-content-design.md

 Also check the [general best practices for content design](../../designing/using/content-design-best-practices.md).

-### Example: Designing an email content from scratch
+### Example: Designing an email content from scratch {#example-designing-an-email-content-from-scratch}

 To design an email from scratch, follow the instructions of [this video](https://www.youtube.com/watch?time_continue=1&v=5S_6A4fsfms).